European Central Bank cuts interest rates for the seventh time as global trade tensions escalate

 Uncertainty is another factor that could slow the economy since Trump’s pause for negotiations leaves it unclear where the tariff rate will actually settle.
 Businesses may hold off on making decisions if they don’t know what their costs will be.

+European Union officials have offered Trump a “zero for zero” option that would see both sides dropping tariffs on industrial goods including cars.
+But Trump has said that won't be enough, and raised the possibility of Europe importing large additional quantities of US liquefied natural gas.

 Economists at Berenberg bank think that by midyear some of the tariffs will be negotiated away, ending at around 12%.
-However that is still around 10 percentage points higher than average tariffs before Trump.
-On top of that comes a separate 25% tariff on autos from all countries which will hit Europe’s prominent auto industry hard.
+However that is still around 10 percentage points higher than average tariffs before Trump. in addition to that comes a separate 25% tariff on autos, aluminum and steel from all countries.
+The auto tariff will hit Europe’s prominent auto industry hard - and Trump has indicated it is is not up for negotiation.

+Lagarde said the “cloud of uncertainty” over tariffs meant that rate decisions going forward would have to be taken on a meeting by meeting basis depending on what happens during the 90-day tariff truce.

+“There is a negotiation which is ongoing, players around the tables have stated their position, proposals have been made, at least on one side, but all of that could change," she said.

 Credit: AP